Bernz322/digital-streaming-system/README.md

 A customized authorization provider is binded to `authorizationProviders.my-authorizer-provider` to cater the roles of a user decoded from the JWT token.

-Thee app has two roles: `admin`, and `user`.
+The app has two roles: `admin`, and `user`.
 All get request endpoints of movies and actors controllers has no authorization instilled to it as it is a public route.

 ## Tests